jwatson-CO-edu/py_templates_utils/Academic/OODGrading/README.md

 * You can change "[OOD_Java-Rules.xml](https://github.com/jwatson-CO-edu/py_templates_utils/blob/master/Academic/OODGrading/OOD_Java-Rules.xml)" to [silence nuisance alerts](https://pmd.github.io/pmd/pmd_userdocs_making_rulesets.html#bulk-adding-rules).
 This [reference](https://pmd.github.io/pmd/pmd_rules_java.html) contains a description of all the Java rules that are part of PMD.

 # Program Flow
-- The script iterates over the text files in the specified order
+- The script iterates over the text files in the specified order, Each list begins with a prompt:
+   * Type [e] then [Enter] to proceed directly to the next text file, if it exists.
+   * Type "s:" followed by a student name, then [Enter] to search for a student and jump to their repo.
+The following patterns are accepted:
+      - LASTNAME, FIRSTNAME
+      - FIRSTNAME LASTNAME
+      - EITHERNAME
+   * Type [q] then [Enter] to quit the program immediately.
 - The script iterates over the students within each file in alphabetic order by last name, Per student:
     * Searches for HTML file from Canvas containing the GitHub repo link, Clones repo
     * Clones repo and checks out the most recent branch containing the search string you specified
     * Runs and prints Gradle test results.
+When one or more tests fail, test output is written to a file named after the student will appear in a new "output" subdirectory.
+    (You may cancel the current test with [Ctrl]+[c] (`SIGTERM`))
     (**WARNING**: Gradle sometimes fails to consistently print all results to `stdout`, which is where Python captures it.
 You may wish to rerun tests from inside IntelliJ.
 (See below.))
     * Searches for `main()`, **IGNORE!**
     * Runs code style checks via [PMD Static Analysis](https://pmd.github.io/pmd/index.html).
 A report named after the student will appear in a new "output" subdirectory.